shadybraden/loggifly/README.md

 <br>

 **Loggifly** is a lightweight tool for monitoring Docker container logs and sending notifications when specific keywords are detected.
 It supports both plain text and regular expression (regex) keywords and can attach the last 50 lines of a log file when a match is found.
-I originally built this for ntfy and would recommend using that since it allows for the most fine grained configuration.
+I originally built this to use with ntfy and ntfy is recommended because it allows the most fine grained configuration.
 But Loggifly also supports Apprise which lets you send notifications to over 100 different services. 🚀

 ---